 Thank you for your interest in our laboratory.
 From time to time, we accept Master's and PhD students with strong quantitative and programming skills.
 Currently, we are only accepting students who have their own research funding secured via grants or scholarships (see below for resources).
 This page will provide you with all the important information regarding our program as well as the philosophy of our laboratory.
 Please read the following before contacting us.

 There are also a few additional things to consider when you are applying for graduate school.
 Students will usually work part-time as a teaching assistant (TA) or research assistant (RA).
 Both RA and TA may or may not be related to your area of research.
 These two options require 20 hours weekly workload and provide a tuition waiver and health insurance.
 We cannot guarantee that you will be offered a TA or GA when you apply and we strongly suggest you look into joining the program with your own funding.
-Funding opportunities include NSF GRFP, EPA STAR or Fulbright (if you are a foreign student) East West Center or private funding such as the Gates Millennium Scholars Program.
+Funding opportunities include, but are not limited to, NSF GRFP, EPA, Dr Nancy Foster Scholarship Program, Fulbright (if you are a foreign student), East West Center or Gates Millennium Scholars Program.

 If you are a non-US citizen, please make sure to look at all the requirements the University of Hawaii has for foreigners that includes taking the TOEFL exams, having your transcripts translated and applying for a visa.

 Similarly, if you are a recent graduate and are looking for a post-doctoral position, consider applying for your own funding as we may not have secured funding yet.

 If you think MMRP is the place for you, please visit our members page to contact us directly !